matthew-hale/pwsh-GC/Docs/markdown/Get-GCApiKey.md

 ```

 ### -Export
-\[Switch\] Exports the key on the pipeline instead of setting it to the global variable.
+Exports the key on the pipeline instead of setting it to the global variable.

 ```yaml
 Type: SwitchParameter